 Do air purifiers need UVC?

 A high-quality HEPA filter does an incredible job of capturing viruses on its own.
 Research shows they are able to capture over 99.9% of particles smaller than the COVID-19 virus.
-Research shows that UV lights aren’t a replacement for HEPA filters, but the addition of a UVC light can greatly improve air purification results.
+UV lights aren’t a replacement for HEPA filters, but the addition of a UVC light can greatly improve air purification results.

 Is UVC dangerous?